bcgsc/pori_ipr_api/database_for_new_deployment/README.md

 # Creating a database dump for use with a new deployment

-> :warning: **BEFORE YOU START!** The demo reports is created from a cleaned/stripped version of the production database.
+> :warning: **BEFORE YOU START!** The demo reports in this db are created from a cleaned/stripped version of production data.
 Only reports under the PORI project are kept.
 If any changes have been made to these reports since the last dump then they must be manually reviewed by the developer creating the dump beforehand to double check nothing has been uploaded, edited or added that should not be included in public data (ex. identifiable or proprietary information).

 These instructions assume you are using the BCGSC prod or dev ipr database.